 - Luke 22:28-30 shows that the 12 apostles will have a special role ruling over Israel in the Millennium and perhaps eternity.

-If you're interested in this topic, a much more detailed book on all this is The Millennial Kingdom by John F. Walvoord (1959).
+If you're interested in this topic, a much more detailed book on all of this is titled The Millennial Kingdom by John F. Walvoord (1959).

 The Sheep and Goats Judgment

-But these people who repopulate the world will be regular mortal people, and will still have a sinful human nature.
-This then explains why Jesus will have to rule with a "rod of iron" as mentioned in several verses listed above, in order to ensure that human sinfulness is kept in check and does not get out of control and ruin things for everyone yet again.
+But these people who repopulate the world will still have a sinful human nature.
+This detail explains why Jesus will have to rule with a "rod of iron" as mentioned in several of the verses listed above, in order for him to ensure that human sinfulness will be kept in check so that it does not get out of control and ruin things for everyone yet again.

 What Life Will Be Like in Jesus' Millennial Kingdom

-The Bible gives many hints about what the conditions of the world will be like during this time, including:
+The Bible gives many hints about what the conditions of the world will be like during the Millennial Kingdom, including:

 - Satan will be confined and not allowed to tempt people as he does now (Revelation 20:2-3).

-Pre-millennialism is also the only position which explains why we have verses that describe people having children and growing old in Christ's kingdom, such as Isaiah 11:6 and Isaiah 65:20-22.
-This shows that Christ's Millennial Kingdom is not identical to the future New Heavens and New Earth (Revelation 21) when everyone will be immortal and there will be no more procreation (as per Matthew 22:30, Mark 12:25).
+This view of the Millennial Kingdom is the only view of the end-times which can explain why we have verses that describe people having children and growing old in Christ's kingdom, such as Isaiah 11:6 and Isaiah 65:20-22.
+This shows that Christ's Millennial Kingdom is not identical to the future New Heavens and New Earth (Revelation 21) that God will create after the final judgment, since then everyone who is eternally saved will be immortal and there will be no more procreation (as per Matthew 22:30, Mark 12:25).

 The Theme of The Millennial Kingdom in Christmas Songs